andreas-kupries/array/README.txt

+TODO

+	Check the method result requirements for 'tie', and put them into the code and tests.

 Usable by Tcllib's tie package.

 base API
 	Simple persistent hash.
 Tcl array.

+		key --> value

 	clear:  ()	   --> ()
 	exists: key 	   --> boolean